time-run/recept-i/README.md

 ## Installation

-Download the "recipe-i" folder or use npm.
+Download the "recipe-i"-folder or use npm.

 ## Copyright and License